-The signs of infection include a large volume of vaginal discharge seen 10 to 14 days after mating.
+In mares, a copious, mucopurulent vaginal discharge is seen 10–14 days after infected matings.
 Mares may return to estrus after a shortened estrous cycle.
 Although the discharge subsides after a few days, mares may remain infected for several months.
-Chronically infected mares show no signs of the disease.
-Most mares do not become pregnant after an infected mating.
+Chronically infected mares show no signs.
+Most mares do not conceive at the time of infected mating.
 If they do, they may infect the foal at or shortly after birth.
-Infected foals can become carriers of the disease when they reach sexual maturity.
-Diagnosis is based on identification of the causative bacteria.
-Although other bacteria may infect the mare's genital tract, most do not produce the same large volume of vaginal discharge seen with contagious equine metritis, and no other sexually transmitted disease of horses is as contagious.
+Foals so infected may become carriers of CEMO when they reach sexual maturity.